 Information for Depositors

-Archiving with AILLA is free of charge.
-AILLA does not pay for any archive resources; all are donated by our depositors.
+AILLA does not purchase collections or pay for any archive resources; all materials are donated by our depositors.

 What kinds of materials do we accept?

-Literature: original writings or recordings produced by native speakers of indigenous languages in their native languages, including poetry, fiction, documentaries, and essays.
+Literature: Original writings or recordings produced by native speakers of indigenous languages in their native languages, including poetry, fiction, documentaries, and essays.
 Also works of oral literature performed by native speakers and recorded in any medium by non-native researchers.

-Educational materials: textbooks, primers, workbooks, community event materials, etc. Anything you produce that speaker communities might find useful is most welcome.
+Educational materials: Textbooks, primers, workbooks, community event materials, etc. Anything you produce that speaker communities might find useful is most welcome.